 Shiranamikai teaches the dynamic style of Shotokan karate

-Our adult sessions last around 60 minutes.
+Our mixed / adult sessions last around 60 minutes.
 We also have extended periods which enable additional focus on advanced technique, or prepare for competitions and gradings.

 Lessons start with a warm-up and stretch, then progress through fundamental movements of blocking and striking.
 Controlled reaction work with partners and set patterns are conducted at the appropriate distance.